TheAlternativeZurich/HackingSessionSheet/220-software-management.md

 ### Exercise 3: Installing a package manually

-Event if there is no package available in the software source and there is no PPA available, there might be a package available online that you can download manually and install.
+Even if there is no package available in the software source and there is no PPA available, there might be a package available online that you can download manually and install.
 This means that you download the package file using your browser or the `wget` command and then tell your package manager to install it.
 This way, the package can be removed **but not upgraded automatically** by your package manager.

 **Note:** In this method you need to trust the developer since the package manager only verifies the integrity of the package, not the security.